longhorn/website/content/docs/1.5.0/deploy/important-notes/index.md

 ### Instance Managers Consolidated

-Engine instance mangers and replica instance managers has been consolidated.
+Engine instance managers and replica instance managers has been consolidated.
 Previous engine/replica instance managers are now deprecated, but they will still provide service to the existing attached volumes.

 The `Guaranteed Engine Manager CPU` and `Guaranteed Replica Manager CPU` settings are removed and replaced by `Guaranteed Instance Manager CPU`.